2023 Masai Mara Safari Packages From The UK - Packages, Prices, Review, And FAQ

 5. Bush Dinners

-Gourmet meals made from fresh produce are drowned by a glass or ten of the finest wine and accompanied by background songs from the Maasai.
+Bush dinners are conducted at sunset or under the romantic light of Mara stars.
+Gourmet meals made from fresh produce are drowned by a glass or ten of the finest wine and accompanied by background songs from the Maasai morans.

 6. Masai Village Visit